GeographicPerspective/ArcGIS-JS-API-Compiler/README.md

  * `/dijit` Vendor js files.
 Should not require editing.
  * `/dojo` Vendor js files.
 Should not require editing.
  * `/dojox` Vendor js files.
 Should not require editing.
+ * `/dstore` Vendor js files.
+Should not require editing.
  * `/esri` Vendor js files.
 Should not require editing.
  * `/esri-init`Esri initialization js file.
 Should not require editing.
  * `/put-selector` Vendor js files.
 Should not require editing.